-Mr. Vagle combines his legal experience in these areas with more than 17 years of software research and development experience in the information security and defense industries, where his work included efficient implementations of cryptographic algorithms and security in distributed, ad-hoc networks.
-He is also a contributor to multiple free and open source software (FOSS) projects, including the Linux Kernel (PPC platform) and GnuPG, and has extensive experience in open source integration and licensing.
+Mr. Vagle combines his legal experience in these areas with over 17 years of software research and development experience in the information security and defense industries, where his work included efficient implementations of cryptographic algorithms and security in distributed, ad-hoc networks.
+He also is a contributor to multiple free and open source software (FOSS) projects, including the Linux Kernel (PPC platform) and GnuPG, and has extensive experience in open source integration and licensing.

 Mr. Vagle’s representative engagements include:

 Mr. Vagle writes and speaks regularly on privacy, data security, and other cyberlaw-related topics, and his articles have appeared in publications including the Future of Privacy Foundation / Stanford Law School Center for Internet and Society Proceedings, The HR Specialist, and Law 360.
 He also has been interviewed for cyberlaw-related articles in The Wall Street Journal and CSO.
 Mr. Vagle is an active member of the Philadelphia Bar Association, and currently chairs its Cyberspace & E-Commerce Committee.
 He is an active member of the American Bar Association Privacy and Information Security Committee, and is a regular contributor to the Committee’s blog, The Secure Times.
 He also is a member of the American Bar Association Cyberspace Law Committee of the Business Law Section, and currently serves as a member of the Cybercrime Working Group.

 - currently representing a manufacturer and reseller of electronic home automation technologies in response to an FTC privacy investigation